-Children whose parents smoked when they were toddlers are likely to have a wider waist and a higher BMI by time they reach ten years of age, reveal researchers at the University of Montreal and its affiliated CHU Sainte Justine Research Centre.
-“We suspect the statistics we’ve established linking childhood obesity to exposure to parents’ smoking may underestimate the effect due to parents under reporting the amount they smoked out of shame,” explained Professor Linda Pagani, who led the study.
+Children whose parents smoked when they were toddlers are likely to have a wider waist and a higher BMI by the time they reach ten years of age, reveal researchers at the University of Montreal and its affiliated CHU Sainte Justine Research Center.
+“We suspect the statistics we’ve established linking childhood obesity to exposure to parents’ smoking may underestimate the effect due to parents underreporting the amount they smoked out of shame,” explained Professor Linda Pagani, who led the study.
 “By the age of ten, the children who had been intermittently or continuously exposed to smoke were likely to have waists that were up to three-fifths of an inch wider than their peers.
 And their BMI scores were likely to be between .48 and .81 points higher.
 This prospective association is almost as large as the influence of smoking while pregnant.”
 Worldwide, 40% of children are exposed to secondhand smoke in their own homes.

 While the increase may not seem like much, it occurs during a critical period of the child’s development known as the “adiposity rebound period.”
 The weight gain could therefore have serious long-lasting effects.
-Pagani has several explanations as to why there may be a cause and effect relationship in the association she has identified.
+Pagani has several explanations as to why there may be a cause-and-effect relationship in the association she has identified.

-“Early childhood exposure to second hand smoke could be influencing endocrine imbalances and altering neurodevelopmental functioning at this critical period in hypothalamic development, thus damaging vital systems which undergo important postnatal growth and development until middle childhood, i.e. the period that we’ve looked at in this study,” she said.
+“Early childhood exposure to secondhand smoke could be influencing endocrine imbalances and altering neurodevelopmental functioning at this critical period in hypothalamic development, thus damaging vital systems which undergo important postnatal growth and development until middle childhood, i.e. the period that we’ve looked at in this study,” she said.
 “The mechanisms by which household smoke negatively influences immune, neurodevelopmental, and cardiovascular processes are multiple and transactional.
 For example, young children have ventilation needs per kilogram of body weight that are approximately 2 to 3 times higher than adults due to their immature vital systems, resulting in more noxious effects given equal levels of household smoke exposure compared to adults.
-In any event, our findings emphasize the importance public health initiatives and parental sensitization aimed at domestic exposure reductions during the critical early childhood years.”
+In any event, our findings emphasize the importance of public health initiatives and parental sensitization aimed at domestic exposure reductions during the critical early childhood years.”

 About this study: